CufoTv/MSDB/readme.md

    * `/cover/albums/`
    * `/cover/eps/`
    * `/cover/singles/`
-3. Update `database/music.json` with your new entries.
+3. Update `database/music.json` with your new entries and set `"enabled": true` if you want it visible.
 4. Add artist profile images and info JSON in `/artist/` and `/artist-info/`.

 ---